Tunic: Vietnamese tunic

+Vietnamese tunics are called áo dài (lit. 'long shirt'), is a traditional garment worn by both men and women, it was derived from áo ngũ thân (lit. 'five-piece shirt').

+It is similar to the kurta of the Indian subcontinent countries because they are both forms of clothing consisting of a long split tunic worn over trousers.

+In the 18th century, in an attempt to separate his domain from Tonkin ruled by his rival Trịnh clan and build an independent state, Nguyễn Phúc Khoát (reigned 1738–1765) forced his subjects to change their style of dress.
+The áo giao lĩnh (lit. 'cross-collar robe') replaced by a robe with fasteners, which was buttoned in the front, and had an upright collar, the skirt was also replaced by trousers.
+This new style of dress became the prototype of the áo dài; it was a form of áo ngũ thân which was invented by Nguyễn Phúc Khoát; the áo ngũ thân also had 5 flaps instead of 4 (the 5th flap was small and was found under the front garment) and 5 buttons.
+Under the rule of Minh Mạng, two new forms of áo dài were created from the áo ngũ thân regulated by Nguyễn Phúc Khoát: the áo tứ thân (lit. 'four-piece shirt') and the Huế-style áo dài which was created with five flaps.
+The Huế-style áo dài represented royal court culture of the Huế and later developed influenced the modern áo dài.

 Medieval tunic

 The tunic continued to be the basic garment of the Byzantine Romans of both sexes throughout the medieval period.
 The upper classes wore other garments atop the basic tunic, such as the dalmatica, a heavier and shorter type of tunic, again, worn by both sexes, or the scaramangion, a riding-coat of Persian origin.
 Except for the military or riding dress, men and women of higher status wore tunics that came down to the ankles, or nearly so.
 Tunics were often dyed or richly embroidered, although the plainer ones could be used when layering different types.

 Beyond the reduced empire, the tunic continued to be worn with varying sleeve and hem lengths throughout Europe during the Middle Ages.
 Often reaching the knees or ankles, it was usually worn over underclothes consisting of a shirt (usually hip-length or longer) and drawers (usually knee- or ankle-length pants related to braccae).
 It may be accompanied by hose.
 Wool and linen were common fabrics used, though the wealthy sometimes wore fancy silk tunics or a lesser fabric with silk trim.
+In English the garment was referred to as a sark, and this word survives in some northern UK dialects to mean a shirt or chemise.

 Tunics worn during the Early Middle Ages often featured decorative embroidery or tablet-woven braids along the neck, hem and wrists.
 This was the case, for instance, with tunics worn by both rich and poor Anglo-Saxons before the Norman Conquest.